Koboo/endpoint-netty/README.md

 ![Binflux-Netty](binflux-netty.png)

-Endpoint-Netty allows the use of different serialization libraries or native read/write calls to automatically and efficiently transfer object graphs across the network by using [Netty](http://netty.io/).
+Endpoint-Netty facilitates the integration of various serialization libraries into an environment supported by Netty and also offers the possibility to implement own codecs.
+By default, ``ByteBuf``, ``Serializable`` and ``JSONObject`` are supported by the respective codecs.

 Simply explained: Send (almost) every object back and forth between client or server.